 How to make butternut tomato soup?

-Start by preparing the vegetables, wash them thoroughly, rinse well, and chop them into small size.
+Start by preparing the vegetables, washing them thoroughly, rinsing well, and chopping them into small pieces.

 Step-1 In a pan, heat the oil over low heat.
 Add chopped garlic and sauté for a minute.
 Stir in the chopped onion and cook until soft and translucent.